Step 1: Controlling Tank by Subscribing to the Joy Topic

 rosrun choreonoid_ros choreonoid project/step1.cnoid

-you can start the Choreonoid node including the step1 project.
+This starts the Choreonoid node with the step1 project loaded.

-Once the project has been built, start the simulation in the same way as in Launching a simulation of Tank tutorial .
-As explained there, the turret part will fall down due to gravity, and the chassis will not move in any particular way.
-This is because the Tank just exists, and no controller has been introduced to control it, which is a natural result.
+Once you’ve built the project, start the simulation as described in Running the Simulation of Tank Tutorial.
+As explained there, the turret will fall due to gravity, and the chassis won’t move.
+This is natural since the Tank merely exists without any controller to control it.

-The goal of step 1 is to be able to freely control this Tank robot.
+The goal of Step 1 is to enable free control of this Tank robot.

-Once the gamepad is prepared, connect it to the PC beforehand.
+Once you have a gamepad ready, connect it to your PC beforehand.

-In ROS, it is possible to define various data as “messages” and send them as “topics”.
-Sending data of a topic is called “Publish” in ROS, and receiving a published topic is called “Subscribe”.
-This is based on a software design model called the “Publish-Subscribe model,” where data is published without specifying the recipient, and can be subscribed to from anywhere.
-ROS users may be familiar with this mechanism, but if not, please refer to the ROS documents on that.
+In ROS, you can define various data as “messages” and transmit them as “topics”.
+Topic transmission in ROS is called “Publishing”, and receiving published topics is called “Subscribing”.
+This is based on the “Publish-Subscribe model” software design pattern, where data is published without specifying recipients and can be subscribed to from anywhere.
+ROS users should be familiar with this mechanism, but if not, please refer to ROS documentation.

-In this tutorial, the state of the gamepad is published as a ROS topic and is subscribed from the robot controller.
-To achieve this, you first need a program that publishes the gamepad status.
-The program that performs such ROS communication is called a “ROS node”.
-As a matter of fact, a ROS node called “Joy node” is available as a standard ROS package to publish the state of the gamepad (joystick), so let’s try that first.
+In this tutorial, we’ll publish the gamepad state as a ROS topic and subscribe to it from the robot controller.
+To achieve this, we first need a program that publishes the gamepad state.
+Such ROS communication programs are called “ROS nodes”.
+Actually, there’s a ROS node called “Joy node” available as a standard ROS package for publishing joystick (gamepad) state, so let’s try that first.

-First, install the corresponding “joy package” in order to be able to use the joy node.
+First, install the corresponding “Joy package” to use the Joy node:

 sudo apt install ros-melodic-joy